 We primarily rely on cash flow from operations and borrowings under our Revolving Credit Facility to fund capital expenditures and acquisitions, and to provide funds required for our operations.
 Our debt service obligations consist primarily of interest payments on the Notes and principal and interest payments on amounts drawn under the Revolving Credit Facility.
 We expect to fund acquisitions in the future, if any, primarily through drawings under the Revolving Credit Facility and with cash generated by our operations.
-We expect to fund maintenance capital expenditures primarily with cash generated by our operations.
+We expect to fund capital expenditures primarily with cash generated by our operations although certain growth opportunities meeting our return on capital thresholds may be funded from the Revolving Credit Facility.
 Although we believe that our expected cash flows from operating activities, together with available borrowings under the Revolving Credit Facility, will be adequate to meet our expected general liquidity needs and debt service obligations, we cannot assure you that our business will generate sufficient cash flows from operations to meet these needs or that future debt or equity financing will be available to us in an amount sufficient to meet our liquidity needs, including making payments on the Notes or on our other debt when due.
 If our cash flow from operating activities is lower than expected, or our capital expenditure requirements exceed our projections, we may be required to seek additional financing, which may not be available on commercially reasonable terms, if at all.
 Our ability to arrange financing generally and our cost of capital depends on numerous factors, including general economic conditions, the availability of credit from banks, other financial institutions and capital markets, restrictions in the instruments governing our debt and our general financial performance.